Nlea/Camunda-and-Robotframework/README.md

 This project demonstrates how to integrate [Robot framework (RF)](https://robotframework.org/) with [Camunda Platform](https://docs.camunda.org/manual/7.15/).

-This document contains a BPMN diagram and the implementation of the service tasks with RF.
+This repo contains a BPMN diagram and the implementation of the service tasks with RF.
 The service tasks in Camunda are implemented as [External Tasks](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/).

 Find a full list of projects that integrate Camunda and RF [here](https://github.com/camunda-community-hub/awesome-Camunda-and-Robotframework-projects).